ufidon/df/hyper.md

 The last feature *Windows Subsystem for Linux* is NOT needed.

-3. The Hyper-V services is looks like
+3. The Hyper-V services look like

 ![Hyper-V services](./figs/hypervservices.png)